-Snapshot based approaches.
+Snapshot Based Approaches.
 Petri Net based approaches [7, 8, 22, 23] fight with several approach-inherent problems: Generally, they often lack a clear seperation between control and data flow tokens, which complicates (dynamic) net changes.
 In [7], both, the WF schema and the WF instances are captured in one Petri net based on coloured markings.
 (To avoid misunderstandings, in our approach, multiple WF instances may be related to the same WF schema.
 As opposed to Petri Nets, however, each WF instance has its own marking defined on that schema.)
 A schema modification is carried out by substituting marked sub nets, whereas precise or formal conditions for checking compliance of WF instances with the new net are missing.
 Another serious problem arises from the fact that markings of previously passed regions are not preserved and "skipped" regions are not marked at all.
 Therefore the "challenging" question is how to adapt instance markings after propagating a schema change without knowledge of their previous execution.
 In [8] the WF designer has to manually adapt the markings for each WF instance.
-In addition, complex reachability analyses become necessary to check consistency of net markings after a change.
-In contrast, the compliance conditions proposed in this paper and the respective marking adaptation algorithms (cf. [18]) are of linear complexity.
+What adds insult to injury is that complex reachability analyses become necessary to check consistency of net markings after a change.
+In contrast, the compliance conditions proposed in this paper and the respective marking adaptation algorithms (cf. [19]) are of linear complexity.
 Recent approaches wrestle with that problem as well.
 In [22] the authors propose that WF schema modifications shall not be propagated to WF instances which are executed on modified regions.
 The adaptation of markings is seen as a very complex problem (the so called dynamic change bug) [23].
 To fix this bug the authors suggest that the modeler has to specify a mapping between the markings of the old net an the new net which has to be applicable for every running instance [23].
 Besides, Petri Nets suffer from the implicit modeling of cycles.
 Thus the distinction between desired cycles and deadlocks is a NP-hard problem.

-7. Summary and outlook
+7 Summary and Outlook

 Applications which aim at the support of complex, long-running team processes need adaptive workflow to be able to react rapidly to process changes.
-Therefore, flexible WfMS will be a key technology in this context.
-We have been engaged in several application projects dealing with patient treatment and product development, for instance, and have gained deep insights into team processes and collaborative real-world scenarios.
-One important conclusion we have drawn from these projects is that by offering more flexibility and adaptability the so promising WF technology will finally deliver in many collaborative scenarios as well.
+Thus, the support of WF schema evolution in connection with sound and simple compliance checks (as described in this paper) is an indispensable feature of any WfMS.
 In this paper we have elaborated a comprehensive and formal foundation for checking compliance of WF instances with a (modified) WF schema.
 The compliance criteria embrace WF schemes with (nested) loops and with explicitly defined data flows.
-One very important aspect of this work is its formal style and rigour.
-We have positioned axioms and theorems which are fundamental for the design of any adaptive workflow model.
-The handling of control as well as data flow changes and the provision of a proof-of-concept prototype add to the overall completeness of our approach.
-The solution has been described using WSM Nets but may be easily applied to other WF models with similar properties (e.g. [3, 14]).
+Theses criteria come along with efficient check algorithms and thus provide a proper basis for the implementation of these features in a WfMS.
+The solution has been described using the ADEPT model but may be easily applied to other WF models with similar properties (e.g. [3, 15]).

 In this paper we have concentrated on correctness criteria and their efficient evaluation in the context of WF schema evolution.
-How to efficiently check WF instances for compliance is one issue, how to "physically" perform the migrations (incl. correct state adaptations), how to internally represent WF instances and WF schemes, how to interact with the WF schema designer (who defines the change), how to adapt user worklists, or how to to deal with concurrent changes (and with locking issues in this context) are other important questions.
-Work on some of these issues is in progress [18-20].
-The challenge is to elaborate solutions, which do not work only in an isolated fashion but in conjunction with each other as well.
+How to efficiently check WF instances for compliance is one issue, how to "physically" perform the migrations (incl. correct state adaptations), how to internally represent WF instances and WF schemes, how to interact with the WF schema designer (who defines the change) or how to adapt user worklists, how to to deal with concurrent changes (and with locking issues in this context) are other important questions.
+Work on some of these issues is in progress [20, 19].
+The challenge is to elaborate solutions, which do not work only in an isolated fashion but in conjunction with each other.